Boost your KiwiSaver account with up to $521 from the Government every year.

 The Government contribution is calculated based on your contributions between 1 July to 30 June each year and is paid directly into your KiwiSaver account (usually by the end of August).

-You're eligible for the Government contribution if you:
+You're generally eligible for the Government contribution if you:

 contribute to your KiwiSaver account, and